andrefs/cetem_publico/README.rst

 cetem_publico
 =============

-`cetem_publico` is a Python wrapper for the CETEMPublico corpus.
+``cetem-publico`` is a Python wrapper for the CETEMPublico corpus.
 It takes care of downloading, storing and importing the corpus into NLTK.

 Installing